mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 ## 4 Usage

 After you install the connector, you can find it in the **App Explorer**, in the **AWSAuthentication** section.
 The connector provides the required domain model, activities, and constants that you can use to authenticate your app in AWS.
-There are three microflow operations: **GetStaticCredentials** and **GetTemporaryCredentials** for the two basic authentication methods and **GetSigV4Headers**.
+There are three microflow operations: **GetStaticCredentials** and **GetTemporaryCredentials** for the two basic authentication methods, and **GetSigV4Headers** for signature version 4 headers.
 For more information about implementing each authentication mechanism, refer to the following sections:

 * [Temporary credentials](#session)
 * [Static credentials](#static)